cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   -r, --remarks {NONE,PASSIVE,ACTIVE}
-                         controls remarks  propagation  to  the  compiled  code:  none  (remarks  are  removed), passive (remarks are not executed), or active (remarks are printed) -m, --memory-model {VOLATILE,ALIASED,RESTRICTED}
+                         controls remarks  propagation  to  the  compiled  code:  none  (remarks  are  removed), passive (remarks are not executed), or active (remarks are printed)
-                         sets model for handling  linked  memory  blocks:  volatile  (shared  with different processor), aliased (a memory block may be accessed  through  different variables), or restricted (a memory block will never be accessed through different variables)

 input/output files:
   input                  Mindcode file to be compiled into an mlog file; uses stdin when not specified.